preciofishbone/OmniaDocsG2/user-options/my-links/index.rst

 + **Title**: Type a text to be shown for the clickable link.
 + **URL**: Paste or type the URL (link) in this field.
-+ **Category**: Select an existing Category from the list or create a new Category by typing in the field.
++ **Category**: Select an existing Category from the list or create a new category by typing in the field.
 + **Information**: Add information about the link for your own use.
 If added, an i-icon is shown by the link, see noted above.
 + **Open in new window**: If the link should be opened in a new window, select this option.
 If not selected the link opens in th same window.
-+ **Icon Type**: An Icon will be shown for each link.
-As the first step, you select Icon Type: "Font Awesome", "Microsoft" or "Flags".
++ **Icon type**: An Icon will be shown for each link.
+As the first step, you select icon type: "Font Awesome", "Microsoft" or "Flags".
-+ **Icon**: When you have seleceted Icon Type, select the Icon using this list.
++ **Icon**: When you have seleceted icon type, select the icon using this list.
 See below for examples.
-+ **Icon color**: For Font Awesome and Microsoft, Icon color can be selected.
++ **Icon color**: For Font Awesome and Microsoft, icon color can be selected.
-+ **Background color**: For Font Awesome and Microsoft, a Background color for the icon, can be selcted.
++ **Background color**: For Font Awesome and Microsoft, a background color for the icon, can be selcted.

 Note that an icon preview is shown at the bottom of the list (not shown in the image above).